MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-setup-bank-statement-service.md

     If you're only linking one online bank account, the **Bank Account Card** page opens and displays the name of the online bank account.
 In this case, the bank account linking task is completed.
 All that's left to do is to set up the bank account.
 For more information, see [Set Up Bank Accounts](bank-how-setup-bank-accounts.md).

     If you're linking more than one online bank accounts, the **Bank Account Linking** page opens and lists the online bank accounts that are not yet linked to bank accounts in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 In that case, follow the next step.
-8. In the **Bank Account Linking** page, select the line for an online bank account, and then choose the **Link to New Bank Account** action.
+8. On the **Bank Account Linking** page, select the line for an online bank account, and then choose the **Link to New Bank Account** action.

     The **Bank Account Card** page for a new bank account opens and displays the name of the online bank account.

     If a bank account already exists in [!INCLUDE[d365fin](includes/d365fin_md.md)] that you want to link the additional online bank account to, follow the next step.
-9. In the **Bank Account Linking** page, select the line for an online bank account, and then choose the **Link to Existing Bank Account** action.
+9. On the **Bank Account Linking** page, select the line for an online bank account, and then choose the **Link to Existing Bank Account** action.
-10. In the **Bank Account List** page, select the bank account that you want to link to, and then choose the **OK** button.
+10. On the **Bank Account List** page, select the bank account that you want to link to, and then choose the **OK** button.

 ## To link a bank account to an online bank account
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Accounts**, and then choose the related link.